 Forest Stewardship workshops have been presented in the Mark West Creek, Dutch Bill Creek, Mill Creek, and Austin Creek watersheds; as well as in the communities of Annapolis and Timber Cove.

-Business meetings are held monthly, generally on the fourth Thursday, from 10:00 – 12:00 am at the Agricultural Preservation and Open Space District’s conference room at 747 Mendocino Avenue in Santa Rosa.
-Meeting dates for 2013 follow.
+Business meetings are held monthly, generally on the third Thursday of each month, from 10:00 AM– 12:00 PM at the Sonoma County Agricultural Preservation and Open Space District’s conference room at 747 Mendocino Avenue in Santa Rosa.
+Meeting dates for 2018 follow.
 Please note that dates in November and December are adjusted for the holidays, and that Brown Bag sessions are preceded by shortened meetings held from 11:00 – 12:00 (–see dates with * below.)

 ** – Adjusted for Holidays

-The Work Group and partners (notably the Sonoma Land Trust) hosted a three-day Forest Conservation Conference in June, 2012.
-The conference brought together landowners, foresters, resource management professionals, agency representatives, and students interested in protecting forests and forest resources.
-More than 150 people gathered at Santa Rosa Junior College’s beautiful Shone Farm property to discuss forest conservation topics and visit Jenner Headlands, the Pepperwood Preserve, Gualala River, Mill Creek, and the Berry family’s property and mill.
-Please follow the link below to learn more!
+The Sonoma County Forest Conservation Working Group and partners (notably the Sonoma Land Trust) hosted a three-day North Forest Conservation Conference in June, 2012 and another North Coast Forest Conservation Conference in June, 2017 North Coast Forest Conservation Conference in June, 2017.
+Working Group Conferences bring together landowners, foresters, resource management professionals, agency representatives, and students interested in protecting forests and forest resources.
+Conference field trips have brought attendees to the Jenner Headlands, the Pepperwood Preserve, Gualala River, Mill Creek and Bear Flat Forest, and the Berry family’s property and mill.
+Please follow the links below to learn more!

 Protecting forests across landscapes and through generations…